 Don forget the performance, availability, usability etc. There are several companies comparing these tools today.
 Just Google.

 100 years ago, there were doctors with the same tools for whatever symptom.
-Ears, Heart, Legs.
+Ears, heart, legs was fixed with a stethoscope and a hammer.
 Same, same.
 Today we have over 100 variants of doctors specialized in their own area with their specific tools and processes.
+To fix a brain require other tools than an achilles tendon.
 The same goes for software delivery.
 We today have business analysts, managers, developers, designers, testers and users that have different needs, and my reconnaissance is we go toward specialization rather than generalization and every team need to decide what tools fit their purpose, if we want autonomy.
 Specialized tools will be needed in software delivery for the future rather that one-size-fits-all.
 So take care of your choice of ALM.

 Is “Individuals and interactions over processes and tools” outdated?
 This will be another blog post someday.